 Our fellowships fund diverse scholarly and service projects developed by Brown undergraduates.
 From social entrepreneurship to the intersection of sport and human rights, students are bound to find a program that matches their skills and passions.
-Browse the links below to begin searching for your fellowship opportunity.
-More information about fellowships at Brown and the process of applying.
+Browse the links below to begin searching for your fellowship opportunity and find more university-sponsored opportunities on the Fellowships@Brown website.

 Deadline: January 15, 2014